PriyanshOrg/DevTweet/src/content/posts/Create Spring Boot Application.md

 1. Open your preferred Integrated Development Environment (IDE).
 2. Create a new Spring Boot project.
-   - You can use Spring Initializer (https://start.spring.io/) or your IDE's built-in Spring Boot project creation tool.
+   - You can use Spring Initializer (https://start.spring.io/) or your IDE's built-in Spring Boot project creation tool as follows:
    - Select the dependencies you need (e.g., Spring Web, Spring Boot DevTools, etc.).

 ## Step 2: Create a Spring Boot Application Class